yuriburk/nextjs-boilerplate/README.md

 Then you just need to inform your project name.

 ## What you get with this
-Styled Components, Jest, React Testing Library, Storybook, Eslint, Prettier.
+Next.js, Husky, Styled Components, Jest, React Testing Library, Storybook, Eslint, Prettier.